-ARKANSAS DEPARTMENT OF TRANSPORTATION (ARDOT) MISSOURI DEPARTMENT OF TRANSPORTATION (MODOT)
+ARKANSAS DEPARTMENT OF TRANSPORTATION (ARDOT) MISSOURI DEPARTMENT OF TRANSPORTATION (MoDOT)

-IN COOPERATION WITH: U.S. DEPARTMENT OF TRANSPORTATION FEDERAL HIGHWAY ADMINISTRATION (FHWA) FEDERAL TRANSIT ADMINISTRATION (FTA)
+IN COOPERATION WITH:

+U.S. DEPARTMENT OF TRANSPORTATION

+FEDERAL HIGHWAY ADMINISTRATION (FHWA)

+FEDERAL TRANSIT ADMINISTRATION (FTA)

-NWARPC DISCLAIMER: This notice is in accordance with the NWARPC 2045 Metropolitan Transportation Plan, the Federal Transportation Act (BIL/IJIA) in cooperation with local agencies, the Arkansas Department of Transportation, the Missouri Department of Transportation, the Federal Highway Administration, and the Federal Transit Administration.
-Documents are funded in part through grant(s) from the FHWA, FTA, and/or the U.S. Department of Transportation.
-The views and opinions of the NWARPC expressed herein do not necessarily state or reflect those of the U.S. Department of Transportation.
+NWARPC DISCLAIMER: This notice is in accordance with the NWARPC 2045 Metropolitan Transportation Plan, the Infrastructure Investment and Jobs Act (IIJA) in cooperation with local agencies, the Arkansas Department of Transportation (ARDOT), the Missouri Department of Transportation (MoDOT), the Federal Highway Administration (FHWA), and the Federal Transit Administration (FTA) and the Environmental Protection Agency (EPA).
+Documents are funded in part through grant(s) from the FHWA, FTA, EPA and/or the U.S. Department of Transportation.
+The opinions, findings and conclusions expressed in this publication are those of the authors and not necessarily those of the ARDOT, MODOT, U.S. Department of Transportation, FHWA, FTA, or the EPA.
 NWARPC NOTICE OF NONDISCRIMINATION POLICY: The NWARPC complies with all civil rights provisions of federal statutes and related authorities that prohibit discrimination in programs and activities receiving federal financial assistance.
 Therefore, the NWARPC does not discriminate on the basis of race, sex, color, age, national origin, religion or disability, in the admission, access to and treatment in NWARPC's programs and activities, as well as the NWARPC's hiring or employment practices.
-Complaints of alleged discrimination and inquiries regarding the NWARPC's nondiscrimination policies may be directed to Nicole (Bbb, AICP, Regional Planner - EEO/DBE (ADA/504/Title VI Coordinator), 1311 Clayton, Springdale, AR 72762, (479) 751-7125, (Voice/TTY 711 or 1-800-285-1131) or ngibbs@nwarpc.org.
+Complaints of alleged discrimination and inquiries regarding the NWARPC's nondiscrimination policies may be directed to Nicole Gibbs, AICP, Regional Planner - EEO/DBE (ADA/504/Title VI Coordinator), 1311 Clayton, Springdale, AR 72762, (479) 751-7125, (Voice/TTY 711 or 1-800-285-1131) or ngibbs@nwarpc.org; Para llamadas en espanol, marques el 866-656-1842; para llamadas en ingles, marques el 711 o directamente al 800-285-1131 o ngibbs@nwarpc.org.
 This notice is available from the ADA/504/Title VI Coordinator in large print, on audiotape and in Braille.
-If information is needed in another language, contact NWARPC at 8 hours before the meeting.
+If information is needed in another language, contact NWARPC at least 48 hours before the meeting.
 Si se necesita información en otro idioma, comuníquese con NWARPC al menos 48 horas antes de la junta.
 TRANSPORTATION IMPROVEMENT PROGRAM (TIP) PUBLIC PARTICIPATION PROCESS FOR PROGRAM OF PROJECTS (POP): The public participation procedures outlined in the NWARPC Public Participation Plan (PPP) with respect to TIP development serve as the public participation process required for the development of transit projects as per FTA Circular 9030.1E.